-In addition, the amendments clarify that when a liability could be settled by the transfer of an entity's own equity instruments (e.g. a conversion option in a convertible bond), the conversion option does not affect the classification of the convertible bond if the option meets the definition of an equity instrument in accordance with MFRS 132 'Financial Instruments: Presentation'.
-Conversion option that is not an equity instrument should therefore be considered in the current or non-current classification of a convertible instrument.
+In addition, the amendments clarify that when a liability could be settled by the transfer of an entity's own equity instruments (e.g. a conversion option in a convertible bond), conversion option that is not an equity instrument as defined in MFRS 132 'Financial Instruments: Presentation' is considered in the current or non-current classification of the convertible instrument.

-These amendments should be applied retrospectively for annual periods beginning on or after 1 January 2022.
+These amendments should be applied retrospectively for annual periods beginning on or after 1 January 2023.
 Earlier application is permitted.
 If an entity applies those amendments for an earlier period, it should disclose that fact.